 - the proposed extension follows the existing dwelling setback line.
-The total wall height of is not considered to result in undue building bulk on adjoining properties; - the development complies with the overshadowing requirement of the Residential Design Codes; - the setback provided will enable adequate direct sun and ventilation to the building and open spaces on the site and adjoining properties; - the development complies with the privacy requirements of the Residential Design Codes: - the alterations and additions are located behind the main dwelling and are setback 17 metres from Harley Street and will not impact on the streetscape; - the dwelling on the subject property and those on adjoining lots are not of heritage significance as they are not identified on the Heritage List nor the City's Municipal Inventory; - the proposal does not currently provide for landscaping within the setback area.
+The total wall height of is not considered to result in undue building bulk on adjoining properties; - the development complies with the overshadowing requirement of the Residential Design Codes; - the setback provided will enable adequate direct sun and ventilation to the building and open spaces on the site and adjoining properties; - the development complies with the privacy requirements of the Residential Design Codes; - the alterations and additions are located behind the main dwelling and are setback 17 metres from Harley Street and will not impact on the streetscape; - the proposal is considered to align with the setback of the existing house.
+The addition is located to the rear of the property.
+Whilst the adjoining property at No. 24 Harley Street is on the City's MHI the location proposed addition is not considered to impact on the heritage significance of the dwelling at No. 24; - the proposal does not currently provide for landscaping within the setback area.
 Whilst the proposal is only for a single storey addition, there is the opportunity for landscaping to be provided and a condition is recommended accordingly.

-Required by Legislation: Yes Required by City of Vincent Policy: Yes Consultation Period: 8 July 2016 - 21 July 2016 Comments Received: Eight submissions with seven objections and one neither support nor objecting comment were received during the advertising period.
+Required by Legislation: Yes Required by City of Vincent Policy: Yes 04 1 1 0040

+Consultation Period: 8 July 2016 - 21 July 2016 Comments Received: Eight submissions with seven objections and one neither support nor objecting comment were received during the advertising period.